streamr-dev/streamr-specs/PROTOCOL.md

 -------------- | --------
 0 | Unencrypted, plaintext message.
 1 | Content is asymmetrically encrypted using RSA.
 When using RSA, the `groupKeyId` is set to the public key of the recipient.
 2 | Content is symmetrically encrypted using AES.
-When using AES, the `groupKeyId` is set to a unique value chosen by the publisher.
+When using AES, the `groupKeyId` is set to a unique value chosen by the publisher, used to identify that particular key.

 #### `signatureType`